task-proxemics/XLeRobot/README.md

 ### Overall Advantages/Goals of XLeRobot

-- **Cost-effective** 💴: complete make for ~\$660 , with upgrades from existing SO100Arm and Lekiwi for ~\$250 .
+- **Cost-effective** 💴: Complete build costs ~$660, or upgrade from existing SO100Arm and Lekiwi for ~$250.
 - **Easy upgrade** ⏫ (physical and electrical) for **Lekiwi** and **SO100**
-    - Hardware: No motor id changes or hardware modifications required
+    - Hardware: No motor ID changes or hardware modifications needed
-    - Software: Same tabletop single-arm/dual-arm setup, directly transfer your trained policy from tabletop SO100 arm to here
+    - Software: Identical tabletop single-arm/dual-arm setup—transfer your trained policies directly from SO100 arm
-- **Practical and reliable** 💪: capable of completing many daily tasks performed by $20,000 dual-arm mobile robots on the market.
+- **Practical and reliable** 💪: Performs many daily tasks comparable to $20,000 market alternatives.

-    - More tasks demonstrated in the Lerobot hackathon in [Shanghai](https://www.youtube.com/watch?v=1oXvINlYsls&ab_channel=SeeedStudio) and [Mountain View](https://x.com/asierarranz/status/1905306686648132061).
+    - More tasks demonstrated in the LeRobot hackathon in [Shanghai](https://www.youtube.com/watch?v=1oXvINlYsls&ab_channel=SeeedStudio) and [Mountain View](https://x.com/asierarranz/status/1905306686648132061).
-    - **Note**: Currently not designed for tasks requiring in-hand dexterity 🤹, heavy lifting (over 1kg per arm) 🏋️, or highly dynamic movements 🏃
+    - **Note**: Not currently designed for in-hand dexterity 🤹, heavy lifting (over 1kg per arm) 🏋️, or highly dynamic movements 🏃
 - **Rich open-source resources** 📕
-    - LeRobot's plug-and-play code🧩 and numerous AI models🧠
+    - LeRobot's plug-and-play code🧩 and extensive AI model library🧠
-    - Supported by an active, growing community of contributors🧑‍🤝‍🧑
+    - Backed by an active, growing community of contributors🧑‍🤝‍🧑

 <img width="598" alt="Examples" src="https://github.com/user-attachments/assets/ca418604-13fc-43bf-811a-6036a4455a69" />